xavialex/TF-Object-Detection-Use-Cases/README.md

 ## Use

-Launch any of the *.py* examples from your favourite IDE or from the command prompt.
+Launch any of the *.py* examples from your favorite IDE or from the command prompt.
+You'll then see two windows, one with the image that's being captured by the program (video, url, webcam, etc.), and other with the same signal but with the detections (bounding boxes) overlapped into it.
 Press the *'q'* button in the resulting floating window to close the program.

-Depending on the specs of your environment, you may choose one faster or other wiht a better mean Average Precision (mAP).

-Also, depending on the example you want to run you'll need to download certain libraries or have access to hardware (webcam).